 Suiting the Dulcimer

 All the hammer design features must be combined to suit the dulcimer, the weight and resistance of the strings, and the intended playing styles.
-My hammers are well suited for my dulcimers, Dusty Strings dulcimers, and almost all American dulcimers.
+My hammers are well suited for my dulcimers, Dusty Strings dulcimers, and most American dulcimers.
 In other parts of the world with other dulcimer design traditions, hammers may be different to suit.
 For instance, large, heavily strung European cymbaloms are played with long, semi-flexible hammers with heavy, wide, and well-padded heads.
 Modern Chinese dulcimers are large and lively in tone but strung more lightly than cymbaloms.
 They are played with very flexible, very light weight hammers with narrow padded heads to keep them from being otherwise harsh and thumpy.
-And most Persian santurs are small and lightly strung, requiring delicate light hammers to make them sound agreeable.
+And most Persian santurs are small with very light strings, requiring delicate light hammers to make them sound agreeable.

 Fitting the Dulcimer: Length of Head Striking Surface